saeedNW/Xiaomi-Evolution_x-ROM-Installation/README.md

 ./payload-dumper-go path/to/payload.bin
 ```

-After running this command there will be a new folder with a name such as `extracted_20230717_175100` or `META-INF` in the same directory as the `payload.bin` file.
+After running this command there will be a new folder with a name such as `extracted_20230717_175100` in the same directory as the `payload.bin` file.
 Open it in terminal.

 Before going any farther you need to connect your phone to the system.
 Run this command to check if your phone is connected correctly
 ```shell